 Description: Thallus squamulose, the squamules densely imbricate, small and thin, 1-3 mm wide and 0.1-0.2 mm thick, flat to undulate, incised-lobulate; upper surface greenish grey to medium brown, somewhat pruinose; lower surface at first whitish, then often blackening, attached by colourless to pale brown 3-5 µm thick rhizohyphae, usually concentrated in central parts.
 Upper cortex 20-45 µm thick, with roundish-angular cells; epinecral layer very thin or lacking; medulla with many globular cells; lower cortex not clearly delimited from medulla.
 Perithecia subglobose, up to 0.5 mm across, immersed in the squamules, without involucrellum.
 Exciple pale to brown, darkened towards the ostiole.
-Asci 8-spored, unitunicate, clavate, not or only slightly thickened at apex, without ocular chamber, the wall I-.
+Asci 8-spored, clavate, I-, fissitunicate, the wall thickened above, Verrucaria-type.
 Ascospores 1-celled, hyaline, ellipsoid, 11-14 x 6-7 µm, biseriately arranged in the asci.
-Pycnidia black, laminal, immersed.
+Pycnidia black, laminal, immersed, of the Dermatocarpon-type.
 Conidia subcylindrical, 3.5-5 x 1-1.5 µm.
-Photobiont chlorococcoid.
+Photobiont chlorococcoid (Myrmecia.
 Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a Mediterranean species recalling H. imbricatum but with much thinner and strongly divided squamules, found on base-rich soil over siliceous substrata in dry sites; hitherto known only from southern Europe (Italy, SE Spain, Balkan Peninsula).